 - 1. Outcomes achieve positive outcomes for service users and carers through the delivery of good quality, flexible and responsive services which meet individuals' needs and respect their rights. - 2.
 Strategic commissioning place the procurement of services within the wider context of strategic commissioning, reflecting strategic and service reviews. - 3.
 Personalisation secure personalised services which provide independence, choice and control for service users. - 4.
 Involvement involve service users and carers as active partners in defining their needs and the outcomes they require and in the design of their services. - 5.
-National Care Standards ensure services meet the National Care Standards and adhere to the principles underpinning the Standards (dignity, privacy, choice, safety, realising potential and equality and diversity). - Codes of Practice (Scottish Social Services Council) ensure staff involved in procuring services promote the interests and independence of service users and carers, protect their rights and safety and gain their trust and confidence; ensure employers provide training and development opportunities which enable staff involved in procuring services to strengthen and develop their skills and knowledge. - 7.
+National Care Standards ensure services meet the National Care Standards and adhere to the principles underpinning the Standards (dignity, privacy, choice, safety, realising potential and equality and diversity). - 6.
+Codes of Practice (Scottish Social Services Council) ensure staff involved in procuring services promote the interests and independence of service users and carers, protect their rights and safety and gain their trust and confidence; ensure employers provide training and development opportunities which enable staff involved in procuring services to strengthen and develop their skills and knowledge. - 7.
 Best value secure best value by balancing quality and cost and having regard to efficiency, effectiveness, economy, equal opportunities and sustainable developments. - 8.
-Benefit and risk base strategic decisions concerning the procurement of services on benefit and risk analysis of the potential effects on: the safety and well-being of service users and carers; the quality and cost of services; and partnership working with service providers and workforce issues. - Procurement rule ensure procurement exercises comply with the principles deriving from the Treaty on the Functioning of the European Union (equal treatments, non-discrimination and transparency), the requirements of the Public Contracts (Scotland) Regulations 2006, statutory guidance issued under section 52 of the Local Government in Scotland Act 2003 and Scottish public procurement policy. - 10.
+Benefit and risk base strategic decisions concerning the procurement of services on benefit and risk analysis of the potential effects on: the safety and well-being of service users and carers; the quality and cost of services; and partnership working with service providers and workforce issues. - 9.
+Procurement rule ensure procurement exercises comply with the principles deriving from the Treaty on the Functioning of the European Union (equal treatments, non-discrimination and transparency), the requirements of the Public Contracts (Scotland) Regulations 2006, statutory guidance issued under section 52 of the Local Government in Scotland Act 2003 and Scottish public procurement policy. - 10.
 Leadership ensure senior managers give a high priority to the procurement of care and support services, setting clear strategic goals managing. - 11.
-Workforce -ensure the procurement of services takes account of the importance of skilled and competent workforce in delivering positive outcomes for service users. - 12.
-Partnership promote collaboration between public bodies and partnership working across the public, private and voluntary sectors to make the best use of the mixed economy of care and bring about cultural change in all sectors.
+Workforce -ensure the procurement of services takes account of the importance of skilled and competent workforce in delivering positive outcomes for service users.